Skip to content

 Jump to:

-• The masters betting 2025
+• The masters betting 2026

-• Masters betting odds – odds after round one
+• Masters betting odds –

 We’re there.
 Don’t fret.
 We know you want to fast-forward to the Masters as soon as Christmas is over and the New Year’s hangover is gone.

 Augusta National is the home of the first major of the year.
-It is probably the most immaculate golf course in the world and its beauty peaks in the Spring when the world’s best players turn up.
+It is probably the most immaculate golf course in the world, and its beauty peaks in the Spring when the world’s best players turn up.

 As with the other three majors, the Masters is a chance for fans to watch players from the PGA Tour, DP World Tour and LIV Golf League compete without a dividing line in sight.
+Both DeChambeau and Patrick Reed were in the thick of contention last April.
+Subsequently, Reed has left LIV Golf.

-We also have the odds at the bottom of the column updated throughout the tournament to give you an idea of the top end of the betting market and which players are being backed in the next few weeks.
+We have the odds at the bottom of the column updated throughout the tournament to give you an idea of the top end of the betting market and which players are being backed in the next few weeks.

-Let’s dive into our Masters Betting 2025 column.
+Let’s dive into our Masters Betting 2026 column.

-The Masters betting 2025
+The Masters betting 2026

 Venue: Augusta National, Augusta, Georgia, United States